bloomberg/semantic-similarity-covariance-shrinkage/README.md

 ## Installation

-This project requires Python3.8 or greater.
+This project requires Python 3.8 or greater.
 Clone the repository and install the module:
 ```
 python3.8 -m pip install .
 ```

 ## Quick Start

 The library requires a cosine similarity matrix that can be generated from normalized embeddings as an input.
-Assuming a set of `k` `embeddings` of dimension `p` stored in a Pytorch `[k,p]` tensor, the similarity matrix can be built using:
+Assuming a set of `k` `embeddings` of dimension `p` stored in a PyTorch `[k,p]` tensor, the similarity matrix can be built using:

 ```python
 import torch